 - 1 cup sliced strawberries

-- 1 750-ml bottle dry, crisp white wine (chilled // I prefer white table wine from Spain (I liked Alianca brand!) but Sauvignon Blanc adds a nice complexity, and Pinot Grigio works, too)
+- 1 750-ml bottle dry, crisp white wine (chilled // I prefer white table wine from Spain or Portugal (I liked Alianca brand!) but Sauvignon Blanc adds a nice complexity, and Pinot Grigio works, too)

 - Ice or frozen berries for serving

 - Sparkling water (optional)

 - Fresh mint (optional)

 - Add lime, lemon, and sugar (or other sweeteners) to a large pitcher (or use multiple pitchers if making a larger batch) and muddle with a muddler or gently crush with a wooden spoon for 45 seconds.

 - Add apple brandy and muddle again to combine for 30 seconds.
 Add apple, nectarine, and strawberries and stir to incorporate.
 Then add wine and stir once more.